19 Canadian Wilderness Facts

 Mount Logan is the tallest peak in North America after Denali.
 This beautiful mountain is in the Yukon Territory's Saint Elias Mountains.
 It is a popular place for experienced mountaineers and outdoor enthusiasts.

 To get to the top of Mount Logan, you have to climb a difficult and physically demanding path, but the rewards are well worth it.
-From the top of the mountain, you can see a panoramic view of the wilderness all around you.
+From the top of the mountain, you have panoramic views of the wilderness around you.
+You must have mountaineering experience to reach the summit.

 4. The Atlantic Ocean sometime freezes

-This is one of the most amazing things about the world.
-Even though it may be hard to believe, the harsh winters in Eastern Canada can sometimes cause the ocean to freeze over, making a truly unique landscape.
-This amazing natural event draws people from all over the world to see it.
-During the winter months, people can go to the coasts of Newfoundland and Labrador to see this natural wonder.
-Between December and March, when the ocean is most likely to be frozen, is the best time to go.
-Not only is the frozen ocean a beautiful sight, but it is also a popular place for winter sports like ice fishing and cross-country skiing.
+Even though it may be hard to believe, the harsh winters in Eastern Canada can sometimes cause parts of the ocean to freeze over.
+This amazing natural event draws people from all over the world.
+During the winter months, people can go to the coast of Newfoundland and Labrador to see this natural wonder.
+Between December and March is the best time to go.

 5. The town of Churchill rarely locks their car doors because of polar bears